Sabah Theological Seminary

 Sabah Theological Seminary (STS) is an interdenominational Protestant seminary located in the town of Kota Kinabalu, Sabah, East Malaysia.

+Overview

-Established in 1988, STS is accredited by the Association for Theological Education in South East Asia (ATESEA) and a participating school of the South East Asia Graduate School of Theology (SEAGST) from which the Master of Theology degree is awarded.
+Established in 1988, STS is the first theological seminary in Malaysia to offer theological studies in the Malay language.
+It is accredited by the Association for Theological Education in South East Asia (ATESEA) and a participating school of the South East Asia Graduate School of Theology (SEAGST).

-History

-STS is a Christian college established in East Malaysia in 1988 to train pastors, church workers, and lay Christians.
-STS is located on a 10-acre site on Signal Hill adjacent to the centre of the city of Kota Kinabalu.
-The facilities include an administration and teaching block, a chapel, lecturer’s apartments, student hostels, and a computerized library.
+STS was established as a Christian college to train pastors, church workers and lay Christians.
+It is located on a 10-acre site on Signal Hill close to Kota Kinabalu city centre.
+Facilities include an administration and teaching block, a chapel, lecturer’s apartments, student hostels, and a computerized library.
 A wide range of academic and practical courses are offered in Bahasa Malaysia, Mandarin and English.
-The degree and M.Th. programmes are accredited by ATESEA.
+Each year there are approximately 360-400 students at the seminary.

 The seminary is interdenominational and is supported by a broad base of churches both in Malaysia and abroad.
+Member churches include;